Wooden tables are timeless pieces that add warmth and character to any home.

 However, they are vulnerable to heat marks that can tarnish their beauty.
 These marks are often the result of hot dishes, cups, or spills that seep into the finish, leaving behind a visual reminder of a moment’s carelessness.

 To protect a wood table from heat marks, use trivets, coasters, placemats, and tablecloths or apply a glass top for extra safety.

 What Can Cause Those White Heat Stains On Your Table?

 Obviously, heat is going to be involved.
-A casserole dish right out of the oven, or a hot skillet right off the stovetop are going to do some damage if the table is not protected.
+A casserole dish right out of the oven or a hot skillet right off the stovetop is going to do some damage if the table is not protected.
 They’re also just dumb and avoidable mistakes.

 The stains are the reaction of heat and moisture.
 Moisture can come from hot dinner plates, coffee or tea mugs, or ice-filled drink glasses placed directly on the table’s surface.
-The moisture from them penetrates into the pores of the finish and gets trapped as the table’s surface cools.
+The moisture from them penetrates the finish’s pores and gets trapped as the table’s surface cools.
 The result is a white heat stain.

 The solution?
 No hot dinner plates, coffee or tea mugs, or ice-filled drink glasses directly on the table.
 That’s an easy one.

-Trivets.
 There are as many types of trivets as there are imaginations to create them.
-Metal trivets of all shapes and sizes, can be found at houseware stores, yard sales, and online, and won’t run you a lot of money.
+Metal trivets of all shapes and sizes can be found at houseware stores, yard sales, and online, and won’t run you a lot of money.